Charles Xavier (film character): Modern day

+Diagnosis, fall of the X-Men and death

+By 2028, the mutant population is dwindling because of the Transigen virus (a genetically engineered anti-mutant virus, affecting all the world's mutants).
+Xavier develops Alzheimer's and inadvertently kills several hundred people, including seven mutants, in a seizure-induced psychic attack in Westchester County, leaving Logan among the only survivors.
+Mutants are hunted down en masse by humans, and Logan and Xavier are branded international fugitives.
+Logan asks the assistance of Caliban to help care for Xavier.
+He and Caliban take Xavier to a place in Mexico near the US border, caring for him over the following year while attempting to raise money to purchase a Sunseeker yacht for the two of them to live on in peace.

-Stewart reprises his role as Xavier in Logan.
-In 2029, most of the X-Men have been inadvertently killed by Xavier in a seizure-induced mental attack one year earlier, and the mutant population is dwindling because of the Transigen virus.
-Professor X is in his 90s, and has Alzheimer's disease, causing him to lose control of his very strong telepathic abilities via seizures.
-Logan and Caliban (Stephen Merchant) act as Xavier's protectors and caretakers.
-Xavier senses the presence of another mutant in Texas named Laura (Dafne Keen) who has a lot in common with Logan, and the two decide to help keep her safe from Pierce (Boyd Holbrook) and the Reavers who are trying to capture her.
+In 2029, Logan's healing factor is deteriorating due to the virus, causing him to finally age past his prime and suffer from terminal adamantium poisoning.
+Xavier senses the presence of another mutant in Texas named Laura who has a lot in common with Logan, and the two decide to help keep her safe from Pierce and the Reavers who are trying to capture her.
 They drive toward North Dakota as Laura's previous caretaker informed them of a mutant safe haven located nearby.
 They take shelter at a hotel in Oklahoma City.
 However, when the Reavers catch up to them and enter their hotel room, Xavier has another seizure, causing him to telepathically freeze everyone in the area until Logan gives him a suppressant.
 The trio is eventually given shelter by a farming family, the Munsons, after Charles secretly helps them round up their horses during a highway incident.
 When the Munsons offer them a meal and a place to stay for the night, Xavier tells Logan the importance of life and family before going to sleep.
 Later that night, while Logan is away, Xavier realizes the truth about what he did to the X-Men and confesses his guilt to a man he thinks is Logan, but is revealed to be X-24, a perfect clone of Logan, who fatally stabs Charles and kills the Munsons.
 Logan desperately tries to save Xavier, but to no avail.
 His last words are the name of the boat they were going to buy: "The Sunseeker".
 Logan eventually manages to escape with Laura and Xavier's body, and later, tearfully buries him near an isolated lake.

-Deadpool 2

-In a very brief cameo, McAvoy plays Xavier in Deadpool 2, as Stewart was too busy in other projects to reprise his role.
-After Wade Wilson / Deadpool is brought back to the X-Mansion, he loudly questions and remarks to Colossus where the other mutants are, as he always only sees him or Negasonic Teenage Warhead at the mansion.
-Xavier, Beast and other X-Men are briefly shown behind a sliding wooden door, which is quietly closed in order to hide from Deadpool.